 - Parents/guardians must be provided with access information to all virtual meetings and programs.

 - Review the DOs and DON’Ts of Working with Minors for reminders on behavioral expectations.

 Recording online sessions with minors is strongly discouraged, unless it is being done for future training purposes.
 In such cases, program administrators must contact email@example.com to obtain a consent and recording release form, which must be signed by a parent/guardian of each participating minor.
 Any recordings must be saved to the cloud and not to any personal computer or device.

 Parents/guardians of participating minors must complete the Parental Consent Form and submit it to the program administrator.

-The List of Medical Conditions & Medications, Health Insurance Information, and Liability Waiver are not required for online-only programs.
+The Liability Waiver is not required for online-only programs.